-I recently noticed on my blog that sometimes the CSS hover transitions for font-size
+I recently noticed on my blog that sometimes the CSS hover transitions for font-size, border-color, and

 initial page load a bit of a stylistic mess.